LISA STHALEKAR: Alyssa Healy leads a star-studded line-up featuring Ellyse Perry at the ICC T20 World Cup

 Australia possesses a squad full of depth and are spoilt for choice.
 Healy is spoilt for choice when it comes to allrounders with no less than six at her disposal, Tahlia McGrath, Perry, Ash Gardner, Georgia Wareham, Annabel Sutherland and Sophie Molineux.

-Sutherland, who batt as low as nine at the recent Hundred competition in England was named the player of the series.
+Sutherland batted as low as nine for Australia, however in the recent Hundred competition she was named player of the tournament for her all round performance.

 Australia’s record against each of these countries is strong, however in a tournament style competition, where the T20 games narrows the gap between the skill level of each team, everything has to come together perfectly.